Afrika Botanicals is a leading supplier of Ximenia Seed Oil (Ximenia americana).

 There is potential for large-scale harvesting of fresh fruit and seeds but the demand for the oil at this stage does not warrant such methods.
 This leads to important job creation and poverty alleviation projects in rural areas.
 The fruit is wild collected and sold to producers of pulp and oil.
 This valuable income is generated and directly assists these rural communities.
 Potential for planting orchards to farm as a crop will depend on future demand.

-The oil helps preserve the integrity of the cell wall, has a restructuring effect, and has an anti-ageing effect on the skin.
-Ximenia oil softens and revitalizes the skin naturally.
+The oil helps preserve the integrity of the cell wall, has a restructuring effect, and has a pro-ageing effect on the skin.
+Ximenia oil softens and revitalises the skin naturally.

 It is beneficial because of its content of saturated and monounsaturated fatty acids (about 99%), which makes it stable for oxidation.